fboender/pydocmd/README.md

 It is as of yet not very complete and is more of a Proof-of-concept than a fully-fledged tool.
 Markdown is also a very restricted format and every implementation works subtly, or completely, different.
+This means output may be different on different converters.

 Usage:

 ./pydocmd file.py > file.md

+Example:

+See https://bitbucket.org/fboender/pydocmd/wiki/Example for an example output.

 * __Author__: Ferry Boender <ferry.boender@gmail.com>
 * __Version__: 0.1
 * __Copyright__: Copyright 2014, Ferry Boender
 * __License__: MIT (expat) License